pyne/pyne/docs/devsguide/new_dev_guide.rst

 file (like Word).
 The only important part is to write the file in a manner that’s considered reStructuredText (check out http://sphinx-doc.org/rest.html).
 Then, Sphinx will do everything else under the hood as described `here
 <http://pyne.io/devsguide/website.html>`__.
-Before you make the pull request,
+Before you make the pull request (PR),
-make sure that you include a news file named after the purpose of your pr following the template located in the news folder.
+make sure that you include a news file named after the purpose of your PR following the template located in the news folder.
 Finally, commit these changes to your forked version and submit a pull request.

 ---------------------
 Making a Pull Request
 ---------------------
-The pull request should contain a description of the the pull request, any labels (such as bug, docs, test), projects (such as Transition to PyMOAB), and a reference to the issue that led to the pr (which you can do by inserting '@issue_number' to the description.
+The pull request (PR) should contain a description of the the pull request, any labels (such as bug, docs, test), projects (such as Transition to PyMOAB), and a reference to the issue that led to the PR (which you can do by inserting '#issue_number' to the description.

 The more specific your description, the better you employ the labels, and